 Edit automatic translations on your website in live

 The edition of an automatic translation on a live website is something usually done by a translator.
-The live website translation or “Online translation” tool is to be found from your Linguise dashboard.
+The live website translation from frontend or “Live editor” tool is to be found in your Linguise dashboard.

 Note: If you’re looking to replace text using global rule, please use this documentation >>

 To add such translation, connect to your Linguise dashboard > click on Online Editor

 From there you’ll be invited to choose the language you want to edit, I’ll pick French for example and hit the “Translate” button.
 That will lead me the website frontend.